Diagnosis of termites and other xylophagous insects

 For the notary

-Notaries may be liable in particular if they have validated the sale without diagnosis or if they are aware of false information misleading the future buyer.
+The notary may be liable if he has validated the sale in the absence of the Termites diagnosis or if he has knowledge of false information misleading the future buyer.

-The purchaser may to bring proceedings before the court and to obtain damages.
+The purchaser may refer the place of the property to the court and to obtain damages.

 Who can help me?